 The story of Dahl Playfield began in 1947, when eighty parents of Cub Scout Pack 165 petitioned the city for recreational facilities.
 They were joined in their effort by the Ravenna Elementary School PTA.
 They realized that in an era of rapid growth, space for parks and playgrounds had to be set aside before all the land was gone.
 The Picardo Farm (now known as the P-Patch) was the original site of interest for a park, but due to a fortuitous engineering error, attention shifted to the land south of the farm, known as Big Pond (or) Ravenna Swamp.

 Between 25th and 28th Avenues NE, NE 77th Street was unpaved.
 This was fine in Seattle’s “dry season” of July and August, but for much of the rest of the year NE 77th Street had standing water and residents had to park their cars at a distance or risk getting mired in the muck.
 No one seemed to realize that NE 77th Street was literally floating on the surface of a peat bog, despite the fact that the area had earlier been referred to as Big Pond (or) Ravenna Swamp.
-The houses were not hooked up to a sewer line because they were out of the city limits; they were on septic system.
-The residents looked forward to their neighborhood becoming part of the City of Seattle because they thought that the answer to the muddy conditions on NE 77th Street was for the city to bring in drainage and sewer lines.
+The houses were on septic system, not hooked up to a sewer line.
+The residents in the little community around NE 77th Street looked forward to their neighborhood becoming part of the City of Seattle because they thought that the answer to the muddy conditions was for the City to bring in drainage and sewer lines.

 In his investigation for the city, R.W.
 Finke, city engineer, wrote: